hoothin/PagetualGuide/docs/rules/pageElement.md

 # pageElement
 >Selector or xpath of main content which need to insert, you can let it to be a array to contains multiple page elements.
+You may leave it empty because it will be generated automatically.

 Example1:
 --